 You are here

-Her doctoral research has shaped public policy and helped direct Government spending.
-Her work includes assisting the New Zealand Ministry of Health (MoH) in measuring progress towards the first Better Public Services health target for a 2/3 reduction in rheumatic fever, which received $65 million in new health spending.
-Dr Oliver’s research also motivated and guided another major health target, concerning a 25% reduction in preventable child hospitalisations.
+Dr Oliver's doctoral research has shaped public policy and helped direct Government spending.
+Her work included assisting the New Zealand Ministry of Health (MoH) in measuring progress towards the first Better Public Services health target for a 2/3 reduction in rheumatic fever, which received $65 million in new health spending.
+Dr Oliver's research also motivated and guided another major health target, concerning a 25% reduction in preventable child hospitalisations.
 She showed that children who get rheumatic fever often come from very deprived households where over-crowding, cold, damp and mould may harm health.
 This discovery led to the families of affected children being offered healthy housing interventions.
-Ultimately her doctoral research helped to show the context in which services and outcome measures are most useful for reducing the burden of preventable diseases, with implications for antimicrobial stewardship and public health policy.
+Ultimately her doctoral research helped to show the context in which services and outcome measures are most useful for reducing the burden of preventable diseases, with implications for antimicrobial stewardship and public policy.

 · 2017: PhD Prize for Excellence in Public Health Research, University of Otago Wellington.

 · 2017: Publishing Award – He Kainga Oranga, Housing and Health Research Programme, University of Otago Wellington.